Illinois Gov. Pritzker gives update on coronavirus response

 On April 25, Gov. Pritzker and Dr. Ngozi Ezike with the Illinois Department of Public Health cautioned against the ingesting, injecting or snorting of household cleaners, citing an increased amount of calls to the Illinois Poison Center.

-The large increase in cases on Friday was due to the state administering its largest number of tests, officials said.
+The state saw a large increase in cases on April 24 because it administered its largest number of tests, officials said.
 Gov. Pritzker said the state met its goal of 10,000 COVID-19 tests per day.

 "Testing is really key to everything else we need to do, to get Illinois moving again," he said.